Tame the Beast

 Writing is a beast.
 I've worked hard to befriend the beast over the years and want to share some life lessons, many of which I've unearthed through meditation and studying mindfulness.
-I started a meditation practice when I turned 23 and it has helped me get through anything life dishes out.
-Jon Kabat Zinn calls meditation a radial act of sanity.
+I started a meditation practice when I turned 23.
+Basically, it has helped me get through anything and everything life dishes out.
+Jon Kabat Zinn calls meditation a radical act of sanity.
 Growing my mindfulness practice has helped me stay sane.

 I am taking her idea a step further by applying it to "what not to do" in your writing life.

 Not Perfect - Perfection is not the goal.
 Writing can be ugly and visceral.
 If you dredge the stream for a false ideal of perfection, your writing will get muddy or lost.

 Not Permanent - Everything changes.
 Don't be stagnant.
 Keep moving.
 Writing is a process.
 Try new things.
 Don't let anything be too precious.
 Create without worrying about a forever home.

 Not Personal - This one may be the hardest for writers.
 Rejection is real.
 And it's a functional part of being a working writer.
 Don't take anything personally.